 Kasimir & Karoline

 Karoline: “All I ever really wanted was to have a drink.
 But than the Zeppelin came along and I went into the rollercoaster.
-And than you said that I would leave you anyway because you are now unemployed.
+And then you said that I would leave you anyway because you are now unemployed.
 Anyway, you said.”
-Kasimir: “Most certainly, mylady”.

-In collaboration with Ulrike Quade Company Theater Basel features a new adaptation of Kasimir und Karoline van Ödön von Horváth.
-It is Ulrike Quade’s first direction with this renowned Swiss theatre.
+A new adaptation of Kasimir und Karoline van Ödön von Horváth.
+Ulrike Quade’s first direction with renowned Swiss theatre Theater Basel.

 The original setting of Kasimir und Karoline (1932), an Octoberfest during the Depression, is translated into a dance festival scene, with all its obscure visitors.
-We watch Kasimirs world collapse as the love of his life redirects her affections towards a man with more market value when he is sacked.
-A new order is the result.
-Kasimir is the only character opposing teh system, but the price is high.
+We watch Kasimir’s world collapse when he loses his job and the love of his life redirects her affections towards a man with more market value.
+A new order ensues.
+Kasimir is the only character opposing the system, but there is a price to be paid.

 Ödön von Horváth (1901-1938) called his play a ballad of the unemployed driver Kasimir and his bride, a ballad full of pity and remorse but lightened by humor, that is to say by the everyday notion that we all have to die.’
 Is man – as Horvath states – degraded by crises and the political situation?